codmpm/esp-mqtt-btn-switch/README.md

 To change the switch' state publish `1` or `0` to `<topic-prefix>do`.

 ## Config
 Change the settings at the top of the .ino-file corresponding to your needs.
 Ensure that you choose a unique mqtt client id.
-I haven't tested this without authentication against the broker.
+If you do not need credentials just set user and password to an empty string.

 The serial console is left open to debug and check the WiFi connection.
 Baudrate 115200.